Midlij/EE354-Project/README.md

-A Game Inspired By “FunBrain”
+An FPGA Game Inspired By “FunBrain”

 Abstract